 Now there are some device and line specific options which need to be defined.

 - Registrar/Server/Gateway Hostname or IP: Enter the current IP address of your device.

-- Numbers of SIM Calls: For the UMG 104 the number of sim calls is automatically set to 30.
-The UMG Modular 300 gateway depends on the modules you attach.
+- Numbers of SIM Calls: Depends of the gateway used and, if possible, the modules you attach.
 Example, for each FXO port you add 1 call, E1 port is 30, T1 is 24.

 Step 4: Khomp Wizard

 By selecting the Generate config file, the 3CX Management Console will directly open the UMG’s 3CX Wizard as set in Registrar/Server/Gateway Hostname or IP field (default login: admin / khomp).

 According to the PSTN modules of your specific device (ISDN, GSM, FXS etc) some sections mentioned below will be displayed or hidden from the UI of the Khomp device.